bexelbie/bexelbie.github.io/_pages/about.md

 * "Student" of International Taxation

 These days I am working for [Red Hat](https://community.redhat.com) as a Business Strategist in the Red Hat Enteprise Linux Business Unit.
-I focus on helping Red Hat's strategy work well with our Community OS projects, [Fedora](https://www.fedoraproject.org) and [CentOS](https://www.centos.org) and Developers in general.
+I focus on helping Red Hat's strategy work well with our Community OS projects, [Fedora](https://www.fedoraproject.org) and [CentOS](https://www.centos.org), and Developers in general.
+I also spend quite a bit of time thinking about the unpaid Linux market overall.

 I've written some code and contributed to other code bases.
 A lot of this work has been done on [GitHub](https://github.com/bexelbie).